KalaayPT/Profit-Taker-Guide/tldr.md

 ### Energy economy

 With the provided setup you will quickly notice that you need a lot of energy.
-With Energy orbs from enemies being an incosistent source of orb drops, we strongly recommend [Energy Restores](https://warframe.fandom.com/wiki/Squad_Energy_Restore).
+With enemies being an incosistent source of orb drops, we strongly recommend [Energy Restores](https://warframe.fandom.com/wiki/Squad_Energy_Restore).
 Alternatively, you can run Nourish as your subsume on Chroma, allowing you to make some use of the few energy orbs you get per run.

-The more comfortable setup is to run what the community refers to as "padless" by using [Preparation](https://warframe.fandom.com/wiki/Preparation) and Primed Flow to have a huge reserve of Energy which should last the entire run.
+The more comfortable setup is what the community refers to as "padless" by using [Preparation](https://warframe.fandom.com/wiki/Preparation) and Primed Flow to have a huge reserve of Energy which should last the entire run.
+You can also use blue Archon Shards to further expand your energy capacity or

 Here is an example Volt build with this philosophy in mind:

 ![voltpadless](https://cdn.profit-taker.com/voltpadless.png)
 [Overframe build](https://overframe.gg/build/396847/)

+### Graphics Settings

+It is generally recommended to lower your graphics settings (low preset except for anti-aliasing so it doesnt look blurry), especially Effects Intensity (found in accessibility settings, recommended setting: 50%), because enemy reinforcements and Profit-Taker attacks are very flashy and therefore very distracting.
+Screen shake should also be off, for your eyes' sake.